awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MongoDB.md

 ## Limitations when using MongoDB as a source for AWS DMS<a name="CHAP_Source.MongoDB.Limitations"></a>

 The following are limitations when using MongoDB as a source for AWS DMS:
++ In table mode, the documents in a collection must be consistent in the data type that they use for the value in the same field\.
+For example, if a document in a collection includes `'{ a:{ b:value ... }'`, all documents in the collection that reference the `value` of the `a.b` field must use the same data type for `value`, wherever it appears in the collection\.
 + When the `_id` option is set as a separate column, the ID string can't exceed 200 characters\.
 + Object ID and array type keys are converted to columns that are prefixed with `oid` and `array` in table mode\.